 The business plan aims to achieve an exit in year four.
 A sale to an institution or property company is likely – albeit not guaranteed – due to the strong property fundamentals.

 This is an illiquid investment and capital is at risk.
 Property values could fall for any number of reasons.
 Investors should not invest money they cannot afford to lose.
 Before investing please carefully read the Investment Memorandum to satisfy yourself you are comfortable with the risks.

 Seneca is a highly experienced asset manager and this is not a complicated operation for the team.
-The property benefits from certainty of rental income from high-quality tenants and favourable market conditions in Manchester, making the business plan achievable, in our view.
+Furthermore, they invest in all their deals and this one will be no exception, bringing their interests in line with those of other investors.
+The property benefits from rental income from a good spread of high-quality tenants and favourable market conditions in Manchester, making the business plan achievable, in our view.

 Wealth Club aims to highlight investments we believe have merit, but you should form your own view.
 You should decide based on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.
-30.11.2017
+07.06.2018

-- Off-market commercial property investment
+- Commercial property investment

 - Target raise

-- £1.55 million
+- £1.3 million

-- Target return
+- Target total return

 - Target income

-- 7.5% p.a.
+- 7% p.a.

 - Target exit

 - 4 years

 - Minimum investment